Division7/junie-github-action/README.md

 - Verify `create_new_branch_for_pr` setting for PR scenarios
 - Review action outputs for `ACTION_TO_DO` value
 - Ensure there are actual file changes to commit

-## Contributing

-Contributions are welcome!
-Please ensure:
-- TypeScript code follows existing patterns
-- Test your changes with actual GitHub workflows
-- Update documentation for new features

----